By

 0 comment(s)

-The interview is perhaps the single most important business process to master; it's the most powerful step in the process of determining who enters your organization, influencing your company culture, quality, safety, and even client relationships.
-Asking the right questions is critical for leveraging the interview to make the most informed decision.
+The interview is perhaps the single most important step in the hiring process—it determines who enters your organization and directly influences your company culture, quality, safety, and even client relationships.
+Within the interview process, asking the right questions is critical to making informed, consistent hiring decisions.

 Studies that have set out to measure the cost of a bad hire have produced conflicting reports ranging from 50% of the employee's annual salary to $240,000.
 These costs include the following factors, which aren't all applicable in every situation but must be considered: